 To make room for the new main terminal footprint at PDX.
 Construction crews have started expanding the airport 150 feet to the west to bring the new main terminal design to life.

 Yes.
-Starting January 2, 2021, both the B/C and D/E checkpoints will operate 24 hours a day and 7 days a week at PDX.
+Both the B/C and D/E checkpoints are operating 24 hours a day and 7 days a week at PDX.

 Yes.
 A new concourse connector will open at PDX in late 2023 when the new main terminal construction is complete.

-The pathway that connects the B/C and D/E gates is closing on January 5 until late 2023, due to construction.
+The pathway that connects the B/C and D/E gates is closed until late 2023 due to construction.
 This means you will need to pass through security again to walk between the north and south sides of the airport for connecting flights.

 Departing on a flight at PDX?